Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Grazing of animals and vegetation

-Grazing by livestock has complex effects on vegetation structure and soil health.
-The study found that areas with grazing livestock have a different plant composition than areas with native herbivores.
+Grazing by livestock affects vegetation structure and soil health in complex ways.
+The study found that areas with grazing livestock exhibit a different plant composition than areas with native herbivores.

-Changes in plant species affect arthropod diversity and alter food availability for different species.
+Changes in plant species influence arthropod diversity and alter food availability for various species.

-Soil conditions, including moisture and pH, also change due to grazing by livestock.
+Soil conditions, including moisture and pH levels, are also altered by grazing with livestock.
 These changes affect microbial communities and further influence the ecosystem.

 Healthy soil supports diverse vegetation, which in turn maintains a balanced ecosystem.